 - Side effects and complications from a previous surgical procedure

 In addition to the impact from a traumatic incident, there are secondary lifestyle factors that can also put children and adolescents at a greater risk for joint problems in the future.
 Increasing obesity rates and weight problems among young children puts greater pressure on the joints, making them more susceptible to injuries.
 Once an injury occurs, the risk for re-injury increases significantly, making patients who have suffered a sports-related lower extremity (the most common type) incident three to five times more likely to suffer a recurrence.
 This may be due in part to the initial injury never healing properly, and insufficient physical therapy and rehabilitation time.

 While it may be tempting for many young athletes to return to their sport as soon as possible after being sidelined by an injury, completing a comprehensive physical therapy and rehabilitation plan, and taking enough time off to allow the injury to heal properly is the best way to avoid further complications in the future.

-Post-traumatic arthritis can develop many years after the initial injury.
+Post-traumatic arthritis can develop many years after the initial injury or as a result of repeat injuries in the same joint.
 A little time off in the short term will go a long way towards preventing potentially permanent joint damage in the long run.

-Diagnosis and Treatment of Cartilage and Joint Degeneration in Los Angeles
+Diagnosis & Treatment of Cartilage & Joint Degeneration in Los Angeles

 Arthritis and joint degeneration are typically diagnosed by way of a physical exam and comprehensive medical history, including evaluation of previous injuries and treatment in cases where post traumatic arthritis is suspected.
 Diagnostic imaging exams like X-ray and MRI are also common.
 Some orthopedic surgeons use arthroscopy, which involves making several small incisions and inserting a small surgical scope with a camera and a light to help assess the damage inside the joint in greater detail.